 But another reason to download your home EV charger manufacturer app is that each app comes with a unique set of features that can amplify your home charging experience.
 For example, if you have the Ohme Home Pro, you can track your CO2 consumption levels and charge when the electricity grip is at its cleanest.

 Alternatively, the Easee One App enables you to lock and unlock your cable, giving it the look and feel of either a tethered unit or a socketed (untethered) charger, depending on your choice that day.
 Last but not least, with the VCHRGD Seven, you can authenticate devices via the app, including registering RFID cards that can be used for smoother charging.

 Most dedicated home chargers incorporate a plethora of exciting features on their app, so if you haven’t already, get downloading.

-Want to charge for cheaper and have the convenience of plugging in at home?
-Contact us today on 03333 44 96 99 or fill in the contact form below, and a member of our customer service team will help you find your perfect home EV charger match.
-We install nationwide with quick installation times and offer a wide range of EV chargers.
+Contact us today at 03333 44 96 99 or fill in the contact form below, and a member of our customer service team will help you find your perfect home EV charger match.
+With engineers across the UK, we can install wherever you are with fast lead times.

 This type of electric charger has it's own cable to charge your car.

 This type of electric charger requires a seperate cable to charge your car.

 Spread over a 60 month period.